StrongKey/relying-party-java/README.md

 # relying-party-java
-This project is a sample WebAuthn Relying Party (shortened herein to Relying Party, or RP) web application written in Java to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [JavaScript WebAuthn client](https://github.com/StrongKey/WebAuthn).
+This project is a sample WebAuthn Relying Party (shortened herein to Relying Party, or RP) web application written in Java to work with StrongKey's [FIDO2 Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [JavaScript WebAuthn client](https://github.com/StrongKey/WebAuthn).

-The goals of this project are to demonstrate how to call StrongKey's FIDO Server APIs and how to properly manage users' FIDO keys.
-It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO Server to enable FIDO authentication. **If you are an application developer looking to FIDO-enable an application, look at this code.**
+The goals of this project are to demonstrate how to call StrongKey's FIDO Server APIs and how to properly manage users' FIDO2 keys.
+It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO2 Server to enable FIDO2 authentication. **If you are an application developer looking to FIDO2-enable an application, look at this code.**

 For additional information on WebAuthn Relying Parties, visit the technical specification:
 - [Definition of WebAuthn Relying Party](https://www.w3.org/TR/webauthn/#webauthn-relying-party)